 If you go to the Illinois State Fair

 We stayed at the Quality Inn and Suites during our visit to Springfield.
-Find the best deal, compare prices, and read what other travelers have to say at TripAdvisor
+Check rates for this and other hotels here.

 Disclosures: Our visit to Springfield was hosted by the Springfield Convention and Visitors Bureau.
 We received complimentary accommodations and a meal, but any opinions expressed in this post are my own.